-If the applicant HEI has a mobility project funded with internal policy funds, the aforementioned non-eligible international outgoing mobility flows to these regions may be funded by the mobility project funded with internal policy funds in a complementary way.
+If the applicant has been awarded a mobility project supported by internal policy funds, the aforementioned non-eligible international outgoing mobility flows to these regions may be funded in a complementary way by this mobility project supported by internal policy funds.

-Finally, higher education institutions are free to apply for 100% staff mobility or 100% student mobility or any combination thereof, provided this complies with any secondary criteria set by the National Agency (see section below).
+Finally, higher education institutions can apply for 100% staff mobility or 100% student mobility or any combination thereof, provided this complies with any additional eligibility criteria for projects set by the National Agency (see next section).

-SECONDARY CRITERIA FOR MOBILITY PROJECTS SUPPORTED BY EXTERNAL POLICY FUNDS SET BY NATIONAL AGENCIES
+ADDITIONAL ELIGIBILITY CRITERIA FOR MOBILITY PROJECTS SUPPORTED BY EXTERNAL POLICY FUNDS SET BY NATIONAL AGENCIES

-Where the budget envelope for a particular partner region or country is limited, a National Agency may choose to add one or more secondary criteria from the list below:
+Where the budget envelope for a particular partner region is limited, a National Agency may choose to add one or more eligibility criteria from the list below: